gt-cs3220/gt-cs3220.github.io/Spring_2023/syllabus.md

 **Option #2: Research track**

-Projects #1-4, homeworks, mid-term are the same as option #1.
+Projects #1-3, homeworks, mid-term are the same as option #1.

-Project #5, and the final exam can be substituted with a research project.
+Projects #4-5, and the final exam can be substituted with a research project.

 The research project topics will be announced in the later semester.